Simouse/lrparser/README.md

 -h|--help : Output help message and then exit.

 Flags:
 --no-test : Just generate automatons and parse table.
 Do not test an input sequence.
 Program will finish as soon as the table is generated.
+--no-pda  : Do not print automaton in results directory.
+--no-pda-label:
+    Only show index of each node in dumping results.
 --body-start=<String>:
     Define the start of a production as the given <String>.
 The default is "->", but you may want "::=" or ":" if your grammar is written that way.
 --strict  : Input token names must conform to rules of grammar file.
 Without this flag, they are simply space-splitted.
 --debug   : Set output level to DEBUG.
 --step    : Read <stdin> step by step.
 If you have to process a very large input file, you may need this flag.
 But without this flag the parser can provide better display for input queue.
 --disable-auto-define: All terminals must be defined before being used.
 ```

+## For large inputs

+For very large test sequences, you can use `--step` flag to disable memory cache of all input characters.
+Use `--no-pda` to save time if you don't need PDA, or use `--no-pda-label` to hide details of nodes as well as saving time.
+Normally, just `--no-pda-label` is enough.
+I tested my tool against ANSI-C grammar (which is not a LALR1 grammar), and found hundreds of DFA states have been generated.
+Chances are that if you are trying to analyze a grammar that complex, `dot` will freeze when you try to visualize the graph.

 ## Build